Here is another of my answers to Paul Baird at http://patientandpersistant.blogspot.com/2010/12/response-to-pogo-5.html

 “A universe whose only claim to be believed in rests on the validity of inference must not start telling us the inference is invalid…”

-One cannot reason with one who denies the very validity of reason.
+One cannot reason with one who denies the very validity of reason and that is precisely what the denial of logical absolutes is.
 Nor is it useful to attempt to convince one who will, at all costs, not be convinced no matter what.

 Mr. Gosselin has a Masters in Anthropolgy and his thesis was on this very subject so that when he states “anthropological grounds” as putting holes in Darwinism, it is indeed well founded.